covid19-hg/covid19hg/src/pages/data-sharing/index.md

       required.
 If you want to submit variables that are not listed in the data dictionary please contact
       [stefano.ceri@polimi.it](mailto:stefano.ceri@polimi.it)
-  - question: '## **Can I access summary statistics from the individual studies?**'
-    answer: >-
-      On the [result page](https://www.covid19hg.org/results/), we make
-      available the meta-analysis summary statistics for the combined studies with and without UK Biobank.
-However, to access the study-specific summary statistics you will need to get in contact with each study PI separately.
   - question: '## **I’m still collecting samples, can I upload my data in batches?**'
     answer: >-
       Yes, this is entirely possible.
 We suggest creating a dataset to submit